-- NOTE: In certain configurations the Management Server uses ports in addition to the ones that you set using the silent installer; for example, when Foglight is running in High Availability (HA) mode.
-See the Administration and Configuration Guide for details. - NOTE: Foglight installation with an external Oracle database does not allow tablespace configuration in silent and console modes.
-This option is only available in the interactive installations, using advanced settings.
+NOTE: In certain configurations the Management Server uses ports in addition to the ones that you set using the silent installer; for example, when Foglight is running in High Availability (HA) mode.
+See the Administration and Configuration Guide for details.